AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/store-data/streams/streams-manage.md

 ## Unshare streams

-To stop sharing streams, follow these steps:
+To stop sharing streams with a community, follow these steps:

 1. In the left pane, select **Data Management** > **Sequential Data Store**.